Haiku in English

-A haiku in English, or English-language Haiku (ELH), is an English-language poem written in a form or style inspired by Japanese haiku.
+A haiku in English, or English-language haiku (ELH), is an English-language poem written in a form or style inspired by Japanese haiku.
 Emerging in the early 20th century, English haiku retains many characteristics of its Japanese predecessor—typically focusing on nature, seasonal changes, and imagistic language—while evolving to suit the rhythms and structures of English languages and cultures outside of Japan.
 The form has gained widespread popularity across the world and continues to develop through both literary experimentation and community-based haiku movements.

 Typical characteristics

 Length and structure

-Traditional Japanese haiku are structured around the number of phonetic units known as on, with a three-phrase format in which 17 on are distributed in a 5–7–5 pattern (5 on in the first phrase, 7 in the second, and 5 in the third).
+Traditional Japanese haiku are structured around the number of phonetic units known as on, with a three-phrase format in which 17 on are distributed in a 5–7–5 pattern (five in the first phrase, seven in the second phrase, and five in the third).
 Because there is no exact equivalent to an on in the English language the number of phonetic units used in English-language haiku is ambiguous, with a variety of approaches available.